sqlalchemy/alembic/README.unittests.rst

 The py.test Engine
 ==================

-Both the tox runner and the setup.py runner are using py.test to invoke the test suite.
+The tox runner is using py.test to invoke the test suite.
 Within the realm of py.test, SQLAlchemy itself is adding a large series of option and customizations to the py.test runner using plugin points, to allow for SQLAlchemy's multiple database support, database setup/teardown and connectivity, multi process support, as well as lots of skip / database selection rules.

 Running tests with py.test directly grants more immediate control over database options and test selection.